JoshNoiman/SpringBootFinanceTracker/README.md

 **Account:** Represents the user’s financial account, including the balance and transactions.
 Handles income addition and balance calculations.

 ## Project Link
-Our ptoject is hoted in github, found [here.](https://github.com/JoshNoiman/SpringBootFinanceTracker) Here is the link if hyperlink is unavailable, https://github.com/JoshNoiman/SpringBootFinanceTracker
+Our project is hosted in github, found [here.](https://github.com/JoshNoiman/SpringBootFinanceTracker)

+Here is the link if hyperlink is unavailable, https://github.com/JoshNoiman/SpringBootFinanceTracker

 ## Scrum Board